The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 Everything mentioned above is close by and worth visiting.

-The 9/11 Memorial has no ticket but the 9/11 Museum which is next to it requires tickets.
+The 9/11 Memorial is free to enter, but the 9/11 Museum which is right next to it requires entry tickets.

-Oculus is a shopping centre right next to the Memorial and Museum and has really expensive shops.
+Oculus is a shopping centre close to the 9/11 Memorial and the Museum.

-The One World Observatory is a viewing platform and a great place to see the New York skyline during day and night.
+The One World Observatory is a viewing platform in the nearby building called Freedom Tower, the highest in USA.
 Buy One World Observatory tickets

 1. Historical Exhibition